4l3xBB/Cyb3rBook/content/000 INBOX/Globbing.md

 >
 > As in the previous cases, above expansion undergoes split-glob as It is not quoted
 >
-> Therefore, any filename with embedded `IFS` chars will be splitted into several _fields/words_
+> Therefore, any filename with embedded `IFS` chars will be split into several _fields/words_
 >
 > The same applies with globbing, any glob char such as `*` will expand to the files matched
 >